 - Pour the tomatoes into the pot and stir to combine.
 This will lift any spices that may be sticking to the base.400 grams canned diced tomatoes

 - Add the black beans, corn, and water or broth.
-Increase the heat to bring the chili to a low bowl, then reduce and simmer, covered, for 25-30 minutes.300 grams black beans, 300 grams frozen corn, 125 ml water
+Increase the heat to bring the chili to a low bowl, then reduce and simmer, covered, for 25-30 minutes.300 grams black beans, 300 grams frozen corn, 125 ml vegetable broth

 - After simmering, the sweet potato should be fork-tender.
 Remove the chili from the heat and stir in the kale.50 grams kale